Weight Gain Calculator

 A study has found that sleep deprivation can lead to a decrease in testosterone levels and can impair muscle gain.

-Sleeping is a crucial factor in promoting weight gain, as during sleep, the body goes through a process of repairing and rebuilding muscle tissue.
-This is very important after doing heavy lifting or other hard exercises.
+Sleeping is a crucial factor in promoting weight gain.
+During sleep, the body repairs and rebuilds muscle tissue, which is very important after heavy lifting or other hard exercises.

-When you get enough sleep, you can lift weights and do harder workouts later.
+When you get enough sleep, you can lift weights and work harder later.

 This study showed the relationship between sleep deprivation and insulin resistance.
 The researchers found that sleep deprivation is associated with decreased insulin sensitivity, which means that the body is less able to use glucose for energy.